 But let’s be realistic here: outcomes measurement is no walk in the park.
 The United Way of America early on recognized the “tension between the need for technically sound methodologies, which can be expensive and time consuming, and the staffing, funding, and workload realities that constrain nearly all service agencies.”
 Moreover, measuring activity is the first step in any program to measure outcomes.
 T

 When choosing criteria for success measures, an important condition is that the measures be easy to use.
 A measure built around readily available information is often more preferable than building one from scratch.
-Furthermore, the cost of using the measure should be considered, as there is very little point in having brilliantly designed success measures that require a quarter-time staff member for tracking.
-A reasonably good success measure that is easily used without cost is usually superior to a great success measure that is expensive.
+Furthermore, you should consider the cost of using the measure, as there is very little point in having brilliantly designed success measures that require a quarter-time staff member for tracking.
+A reasonably good success measure that you can use easily without cost is usually superior to a great success measure that is expensive.

 In the process of building success measures, there is a natural tendency to generate more ways to measure a line of business than can possibly be managed.
 The number and permutation of success measures is surprisingly broad and you can forget that measuring success takes time and effort - resources that are limited in most nonprofits.
 You are best to stick with the “less is more” approach and see how successful it is.